Silvia Marin: Career

-Through her dedication to flamenco, Marin has worked on tour, in film, television, as a dancer, choreographer, teacher and director.
-She has never sung on stage, but believes you must know how to do it as the singing is fundamental to flamenco.
-She has long been a singing student of Rafael Jiménez “Falo.”
-In her later career, she has turned mostly towards performing flamenco to children, using it as a teaching tool and working to promote it the upcoming generations.
+Marin has worked on tour, in film, television, as a dancer, choreographer, teacher and director.
+She has been a singing student of Rafael Jiménez “Falo.”
+In her later career, she turned mostly towards performing flamenco to children, using it as a teaching tool.

 Her touring work includes performing the opera Carmen with the Antonio Vargas Flamenco Dance Theatre and the Companía de Tomás de Madrid group from 1992 to 2006, in countries such as Switzerland, Germany, Russia, Ukraine and the Baltic countries, as well as Spain.
 In 2002 she toured with the European Romani Symphony Orchestra of Schoumen in Spain and Bulgaria.

 For about ten years, from 1995 to 2005, she also worked with informal staging in Spain called tablaos such as those in El Café de Chinitas, Casa Patas and El Corral de la Morería.
 She stated that this helped her to learn as well, observing how the other artists moved, did their hair, wear makeup, clap their hands and interact with other artists.

 In 1997, she participated in several feature-length films: Alma Gitana by Chus Gutiérrez and Flamenco Women by Mike Figgis along with Sara Baras and Eva Yerbabuena, as well as a film with Jacques Weber in France.
 In 1995, she was the anchor of a program Flamenco con K for TeleK in Madrid and did the choreography for the television program Paco y Veva for TVE1 directed by José Pavón.

 She has taught flamenco classes in Spain, France and Italy from 1996 to 2009, in institutions such as the Tretino Danza Estate (Tesero, Verona and Milan), Taiwan, China and Algeria with the Instituto Cervantes and SEACEX.
 From 2008 to 2009 she worked with the Fundación Antonio Gades to create teaching guides for works such as Carmen, Bodas de sangre and Fuenteovejuna.
 This collaboration also produced the video series Flamenca en el Aula.